adriandiazlab/igraph_proyect/tutorial.md

     >>> [g.es[idx].tuple for idx, eb in enumerate(ebs) if eb == max_eb]
     [(0, 1), (0, 2)]

-Most structural properties can also be retrieved for a subset of vertices or edges or for a single vertex or edge by calling the appropriate method on the `VertexSeq`{.interpreted-text role="class"}, `EdgeSeq`{.interpreted-text role="class"}, `Vertex`{.interpreted-text role="class"} or `Edge`{.interpreted-text role="class"} object of interest:
+Most structural properties can also be retrieved for a subset of vertices or edges or for a single vertex or edge by calling the appropriate method on the `VertexSeq`, `EdgeSeq`, `Vertex` or `Edge` object of interest:

     >>> g.vs.degree()
     [3, 1, 4, 3, 2, 3, 2]